Why Do Motorcycles Have Different Size Wheels?

 The front and back wheels of a motorcycle experience different forces.
 As it was said earlier, the back wheels deals with acceleration and power while the front wheel deals with steering and impact.
 The treads on these different wheels were made the way they are for these very reasons.

 The tread on the rear wheel was created in a pattern to repel water.
-This in turn keeps more traction on the road when the road is wet and prevents hydroplaning.
+This keeps more traction on the road when the road is wet and prevents hydroplaning.

 The treads on the front wheels of motorcycles do a similar function but for a different reason.
 The tread pattern was also created in a way that repels water because the front tire is what takes the most pressure and force while a motorcycle is braking.
 Repelling water during this time is important because that front tire needs as much traction as possible to make sure the motorcycle stops when you need it to.